-You don’t necessarily have to book a consultation – most small tattoos can be resolved by email – but you’re always welcome to if you want to feel more secure about your decision.
+You don’t necessarily have to book a consultation – most tattoos can be discussed via email – but you’re always welcome to do it if you want to feel more secure about your decision.

 How much does it hurt?

-Some placements are not particularly painful, but it can be uncomfortable to hold the position for an extended time.
+Some placements are not particularly painful, but it can be uncomfortable to sit still in the same position for an extended time.

-I don’t recommend getting a big piece in a sensitive placement as your first tattoo, but keep in mind that pain tolerance is individual and it’s ultimately your choice.
+I don’t recommend getting a big piece in a sensitive placement as your first tattoo, or doing sittings longer than 4-5h.
+However, pain tolerance is individual and it’s ultimately your choice.